-The defined interface can then be used to make external calls, given a contract address:
+The defined interface can then be use to make external calls, given a contract address:

 '''

 @external

-def test(foobar: FooBar):
+def test(some_address: address):

-foobar.calculate()
+FooBar(some_address).calculate()

 '''

 The interface name can also be used as a type annotation for storage variables.
 You then assign an address value to the variable to access that interface.
-Note that casting an address to an interface is possible, e.g. FooBar(<address\var>):
+Note that assignment of an address requires the value to be cast using the interface type e.g. FooBar (<address\var>):